Colm Horgan

-Colm Horgan (born 2 July 1994) is an Irish professional footballer who plays as a fullback for League of Ireland Premier Division club Galway United.
-He previously played for Salthill Devon, Cork City, Derry City and Sligo Rovers.
+Colm Horgan (born 2 July 1994) is an Irish professional footballer who plays as a fullback.
+He previously played for Salthill Devon, Galway United, Cork City, Derry City and Sligo Rovers.

 Career

 Youth career

 Galway man Horgan began playing football with the Academy of then local League of Ireland club Salthill Devon, where he was a regular right up to under-19 level.

 Salthill Devon

 Horgan made his first team debut for Salthill Devon on his 16th birthday, 2 July 2010, coming off the bench in the 72nd minute of a 2–0 loss away to Monaghan United at Gortakeegan, in which he played alongside his brother Daryl Horgan who also came off the bench.
-He went on to make a total of 9 appearances in the second half of the season, including in both legs of the all important 2010 League of Ireland First Division Promotion/Relegation Playoffs as his side beat Cobh Ramblers home and away to maintain their place in the League of Ireland First Division.
+He went on to make a total of 9 appearances in the second half of the season, including in both legs of the all-important 2010 League of Ireland First Division Promotion/Relegation Playoffs as his side beat Cobh Ramblers home and away to maintain their place in the League of Ireland First Division.
 The side finished bottom of the league in each of his 4 senior seasons at the club, but he gained significant experience at a young age by making a total of 67 appearances in all competitions during his time there.